 Advantage: More passion

 In the end, all those advantages and disadvantages sort of balancing themselves out.
-This fact makes the decision of following a freelancing career or not more a matter of personal preference than anything else.
+This fact makes the decision to follow a freelancing career more a matter of personal preference than anything else.
 Some people are simply happier doing their own thing.
 Others prefer the safety net and perks of a corporate job.

 But to end on a high note in favor of freelancing, we have to admit one thing.
 Being your own boss is usually a more thrilling and passionate endeavor than being part of a larger team.